ahsanshahid405/Developing-a-Naive-Search-Engine-Utilising-MapReduce-Technology/README.md

-# Developing-a-Naive-Search-Engine-Utilising-MapReduce-Technology
+## Developing-a-Naive-Search-Engine-Utilising-MapReduce-Technology
-Dependencies:
+#Dependencies:
-Jupyter NoteBook
+Jupyter NoteBook\n
-IPython
+IPython\n
-Pandas
+Pandas\n
-NumPy
+NumPy\n
-Nltk
+Nltk\n

 Introduction:
 This repository contains implementation of Developing a Naive Seearch Engine Utilising Mapreduce Technology, which leverages a dataset of Wikipedia CSV file containing 5 million rows, utilising a Map-Reduce Technology as part of an assignment for the Fundamental of Big Data Analytics (DS2004) course.